benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Privacy Considerations

-In this scenario considering privacy related AVM is limited.
-The selected attributes are an absolute for access based on national security needs and only the requested value and metadata are being returned to a trusted party as part of the assertion.
+In this scenario, the privacy risks are limited.
+Although the selected attributes are an absolute requirement for access based on national security needs, the requested value and metadata are minimal, and are being returned to a trusted party as part of the assertion in the context of the subject’s employment duties.

 #### Suggested Attribute Value Metadata